FilipeChagasDev/PyMCSL/README.md

 # PyMCSL
-PyMCS (Python Monte Carlo Simulation) is a Python library for Monte Carlo simulation
+PyMCSL (Python Monte Carlo Simulation Library) is a Python library for Monte Carlo simulation